al3xandr3/al3xandr3.github.io/_posts/2012-04-02-confluence-automation.md

 intro: "Script to <strong>automate</strong> updating content of confluence wiki, both page content and attachments.
 Can be used as standalone or as a (ruby)lib."
 ---

 Here's a script that i use to automate updating (atlassian)Confluence wiki content.

-Posting it here in case is usefull for someone else
+Posting it here in case is usefull for someone else.
 I developed it on windows and with ruby 1.9.3 on Windows

 Can be used as a standalone, like so: